sigmie/docs.sigmie.com/src/pages/docs/indices.md

 For example, the words "went" and "going" are both could both be stemmed to the word "go".

 So if all variants of a word are reduced to the same root form, they will match when searching.

+## Search

+Every time an new Index is created there is also a new Search with the same name making the Index directly Searchable.